nmoroze/tclint-vscode/README.md

 `tclint.toml` or `.tclint` if one exists under the workspace root.
 See the `tclint` [configuration docs][config-docs] for supported options.

+To explicitly supply a path to a configuration file instead, use the `tclint.configPath` VS Code setting.
+A relative path supplied in workspace settings will be resolved from the workspace root.

-This extension adds two settings to VS Code.
-These are oriented towards development and advanced users, the extension should work out-of-the-box for most users.
+This extension also adds the following settings that are oriented towards development and advanced users.
+The default settings should work out-of-the-box for most users.

 - `tclint.interpreter`: Path to Python executable used to launch the `tclint` server.
 By default, the extension will use the default interpreter configured by the Python